 Even with all the changes South Park has seen in recent years, I can honestly say it’s one of the few shows that still consistently makes me laugh out loud.
 I have fond memories of watching marathons of the Christmas episodes with my cousins over my grandma’s house every year.
 To this day, I consider “Woodland Critter Christmas” one of my favorite holiday specials in all of television.
 I also vividly remember watching South Park: Bigger, Longer & Uncut for the first time with my younger brother and sister on a long car ride home and how all three of us completely lost our shit when Terrance and Phillip started singing “Uncle Fucka.”
 I could devote an entire blog post delving into my favorite episodes, some of which I’ve already mentioned, though others include “Good Times with Weapons,” “Pre-School,” “ManBearPig,” “Le Petit Tourette,” “Fishsticks” and, my personal all-time favorite, “The List.”
-I’ll spare that for now by simply stating that this show has brought me such joy over the years, and thankfully, we’re guaranteed at least three more seasons of it through 2019.
+I’ll spare that for now by simply stating that this show has brought me such joy over the years, and thankfully, we’re guaranteed at least three more seasons of it.
 After that, who knows, but Matt and Trey have stated that they plan on making South Park until Comedy Central cancels it, so hopefully we’re still a long way off because there’s definitely still plenty more to rip on.

 And so, I salute you, South Park, for all the laughs and controversy and discourse you’ve given us these past 20 seasons.
 Here’s to more zaniness, outrageous moments and satirical humor in the seasons to come.
-Finally, I’ll conclude this post with a well-deserved shoutout to the greatest character ever in all of televison, Towelie.
+Finally, I’ll conclude this post with a well-deserved shoutout to the greatest character ever in all of television, Towelie.